hortonworks/cloudbreak-images/README.md

 ==> arm-centos7:  -> Tags              :
 ```

-### Advanced topics
+## Advanced topics

-You can read more about postprocessors and customizing your base image
+You can read more about postprocessors and customizing your base image with custom scripts and logic
 [here](README.dev.md).